metagov/daostar/DAOIPs/daoip-5.md

                             "proof": "<Evidence of the payout, such as a transaction hash, payment ID, or a link to verify the payout>"
                         }
                     ],
-                    "totalGrantPoolSize": [
-                        {
-                            "amount": "<The total amount of funding for the grant pool>", "denomination": "<The denomination of currency>"
-                        }
-                    ]
                 }
             ]
         }